Written By: Shreya Patil

 Mirror sites like stake.betNot a safe option

-Esports and free-to-play gamesStill legal
+Esports and free-to-play gamesStill legal (subject to NOGC registration)

 What Does The Ban Actually Cover?